sgleich/ProFun_DB/README.md

 <br>
 [Access the MycoCosm database here](https://mycocosm.jgi.doe.gov/mycocosm/home)

-## Run TransDecoder on all assemblies to obtain protein sequences (.pep files)
+## Run TransDecoder on all assemblies to obtain protein sequences (.pep files).
 ```
 ./TransDecoder-TransDecoder-v5.7.1/TransDecoder.LongOrfs -t Assembly.fasta
 ```
-## Add Source ID to all .pep file headers
+## Add Source ID to all .pep file headers.
 The SourceID needs to be in the header line (i.e., line containig '>') of each contig in each assembly.
 The SourceID you include here will need to match a taxonomy file that we will create next.
 ```
 sed 's/>.*/& \/SOURCE_ID=NameOfOrganism/‘ Assembly.pep > AssemblyNew.pep